 Born in Vancouver, she graduated high school at 16 and went on to receive a B.A. in English Literature from the University of California at Berkeley and an M.F.A. from Columbia University.
-She has been awarded fellowships and residencies by Yaddo, Ucross Foundation, Virginia Center for the Creative Arts, and Vermont Studio Center, and is a member of the National Book Critics Circle, the Phi Beta Kappa Honor Society, and Mensa.
-She has taught writing at Wesleyan University, Columbia University, and Barnard College.
+She is a residential fellow at the Leon Levy Center for Biography at the CUNY Graduate Center for 2018-19; she has also been awarded fellowships from Yaddo, Ucross Foundation, Virginia Center for the Creative Arts, and Vermont Studio Center.
+She is a member of the National Book Critics Circle, the Phi Beta Kappa Honor Society, and Mensa, and has taught writing at Wesleyan University, Columbia University, and Barnard College.

 She is in a band with a few other literary types, and performed at the 2016 White House Correspondents Dinner Jam.